DeBraid/tech-notes/VC-in-Canada-2016.md

 > At one point I started delivering food for Hurrier on my bike...
 I froze my ass off for a few months delivering food downtown for about $14 an hour.

-What is a small seed round enabled founders like Alec to focus more on their startup and less on immediate cash flow?
+What if a small seed round enabled founders like Alec to focus more on their startup and less on immediate cash flow?

 Clearly the economy would be better off.